JosephEoff/josepheoff.github.io/_posts/2020-09-29-gnuradio-impedancetester-3.md

 <sub>[Learning about GNU Radio - Table of Contents](1gnuradio-toc)</sub>

 The impedance tester can measure impedances for more than just speakers.
 It doesn't really care what you connect to it.
-It'll happily measure the impedance of a resistor - or of an inducator or capacitor.
+It'll happily measure the impedance of a resistor - or of an inductor or capacitor.

 If you've been following my blog for a while, you'll know that once you have the impedance of an [inductor](inductor) or a capacitor and the frequency you measured the impedance at, then you can calculate the inductance or capacitance of the part.